xuwang/coreos-docker-dev/apps/gitlab/README.md

 Before you start
 =================================

+Copy *envvars.smtp.tmpl* to *envvars.smtp* and modify *envvars.smtp* to
-Modify *envvars.gitlab* to configure SMTP host, user, password for sending sign-up confirmation email.
+configure SMTP host, user, password for sending sign-up confirmation email.

 Postgres and Redis data are persist in *apps-data/gitlab* directory.

 Start GitLab Services